 - Bake the Mexican quinoa bread for 20-25 mins until a cocktail stick comes out clean and the top has some colour.

 - Remove from the oven and leave to cool and firm-up for 15 mins.

 - Carefully peel off the paper, if it is sticking then leave to cool for longer.

-- Top with avocado slices, coriander leaves and squeeze on lime juice.
+- Top the quinoa bread with avocado slices, coriander leaves and squeeze on lime juice.

-- Store in the fridge and eat within 3 days.
+- Store in the fridge and eat the gluten free quinoa bread within 3 days.